drewm/mailchimp-api/README.md

 I hate complex wrappers.
 This lets you get from the MailChimp API docs to the code as directly as possible.

 Requires curl and a pulse.
+Abstraction is for chimps.

 Examples
 --------